Barrett-Bothwell/Ball-And-Plate-System/README.md

 [![Watch the demo video](https://img.youtube.com/vi/V8rTU_FPlsE/0.jpg)](https://www.youtube.com/watch?v=V8rTU_FPlsE)

+*Click the image above to watch a demo of the system in action!*

 A dynamic balancing system that uses an **ESP32-C3 Super Mini**, **MG995 servos**, and a **resistive touchscreen** to control the position of a ball on a plate.
 The system implements **modern control theory** for real-time position stabilization and uses **6302view** for visualization and debugging.

 ## Features